What do you need to know before you go on the trip of a lifetime to Iceland? Here are my tips!

 Also make sure you have insurance!
 Rockfalls happen often and cost a lot to fix, while rockfall insurance is relatively cheap.

-Yes, the tap water in Iceland smells like rotten eggs of sulfur – but only if you flush with hot water.
+Yes, the tap water in Iceland scents like rotten eggs of sulfur – but only if you flush with hot water.
 The cold water is odorless and really good to drink.
 So pack one with you terms and/or one water bottle, so you can take tap water with you on an excursion.
 A budget tip: Tap water was served free of charge in all the restaurants we visited, a good way to keep the budget down.

 Tipping is not expected, but during holidays restaurants may add a 15% service charge to cover their increased costs.
 Keep an eye on the bill before you pay!

-6. BUDGET – Iceland is expensive!
+6. Budget – Iceland is expensive!

 Iceland is expensive.
 REALLY expensive.
 A pint of Skyr (type of yogurt) cost us 35 Swedish kroner kronor in a regular grocery store.
 In principle, everything we bought in the grocery store felt 50-100% more expensive than at home in Sweden.
 So even if it feels boring, I can really recommend bringing some food from home and getting accommodation with a kitchen.
 We brought crackers, soft cheese, snacks, tea and coffee from Sweden (as we didn't know if any shops would be open during Easter) - we will probably continue to do that the next time we go to Iceland.
 Note that the restaurants felt very oddly priced, a Subway sandwich could cost almost as much as a main course at a fine dining restaurant.
 Fortunately, the nature experiences are free, the only thing that is expensive is the Blue Lagoon, read more about it here.